 Long-Term Capital Gains Tax

 The amount of capital gains tax you pay is determined by whether or not your home is your primary residence.
 A primary residence is defined by the IRS as a home that you have lived in for at least two out of the last five years.
 If you have lived in your home for two of the last five years and decide to sell your house, you will be exempt from capital gains tax for up to $250,000 in profit if you are single, or $500,000 if you are married, filing jointly.
-If you make more than that on the sale of the house, you have to pay what is called longterm capital gains tax.
+If you make more than that on the sale of the house, you have to pay what is called long term capital gains tax.

 We’ll look at an example.
 Sue buys a house with her husband, Fred, for $100,000.
-They live there for ten years, and make renovations as well as build several additions onto the sale of the house.
+They live there for ten years, and make renovations as well as build several additions to the sale of the house.
 Finally, when they list the house, it sells for $400,000.
-Because they are married filing jointly, and because the profit on the house ($300,000) is less than $500,000, and because they lived in the home for two out of the last five years, there are no capital gains tax to be had on the sale of that home.
+Because they are married filing jointly, and because the profit on the house ($300,000) is less than $500,000, and because they lived in the home for two out of the last five years, there is no capital gains tax to be had on the sale of that home.

 Short-Term Capital Gains Tax

 If for some reason, you have not lived in a home for two out of the last five years, you must pay short-term capital gains tax.
 Short-term capital gains tax is taxed as income tax.
 An example of this would be if you and your family purchase a home in a nice area for $400,000.
 You are very happy living in the home, and find out that you are expecting twins!
 You bought the house thinking your family was done growing, and don’t have enough room for this surprise.
 You decide to sell your home and upgrade to a larger home.
 You list the home and it sells for $440,000.
 Because you sold it for $40,000 more than you bought it for, that money is taxed as if you made that amount from your full-time job.